+1. The supervisors review program progress daily.
+Notes any areas of concern and individual follow-up is made.

+2. Investigators are given annual goals to meet for safety audits.
+Current investigators are expected to conduct at least 50 safety audits during the course of the year and ensure their assignments do not go overdue.

+3. With the 40% increase in carriers, we anticipate investigators will have to conduct 62 safety audits per Federal fiscal year.

-- 1. The supervisors review program progress daily.
-Notes any areas of concern and follow-up is made. - 2.
-Investigators are given annual goals to meet for safety audits.
-Current investigators are expected to conduct at least 50 safety audits during the course of the year, new auditors are asked to conduct 25 for the year.
-These goals are included in their annual performance plan. - 3.
-MCSAP Manager runs monthly reports to follow-up with the supervisor and reports progress during the monthly MCSAP Coordination meeting.
-Discrepancies are noted and follow up is conducted on any areas of concern. - 4.
-Results are followed up on and reported in the Quarterly MCSAP report to FMCSA.
+3. The MCSAP Manager will run monthly reports to follow-up with the supervisor and reports progress during the monthly MCSAP Coordination meeting.
+Discrepancies are noted and follow up is conducted on any areas of concern.

+4. Results are followed up on and reported in the Quarterly MCSAP report to FMCSA.